Health insurance can cover a range of cardiac and cardiac-related services

 These figures reveal just how big a problem heart disease is in Australia, and why it’s important to have an appropriate level of health insurance cover in place so you can access the best possible treatment.

 What level of hospital insurance do you need to cover cardiac and cardiac-related services?

 Before you start shopping for health insurance, it’s important to be aware that cardiac services and other related treatments are some of the most commonly restricted or excluded services among Australian health funds.
 Public hospital cover and basic hospital cover policies typically exclude cardiac and cardiac-related services altogether.

 With this in mind, if you want hospital cover that will help cover the cost of treatment and services, you’ll need to take out a high-level policy.
-You will need at least a mid-level hospital cover policy, although some policies will only provide restricted cover and therefore limited benefits.
-For the highest level of protection available, you’ll need to select Top Hospital Cover.
+You will need at least a silver-level hospital cover policy, although some policies will only provide restricted cover and therefore limited benefits.
+For the highest level of protection available, you’ll need to select a gold policy.

 How are cardiac and cardiac-related services covered?

 Cardiac treatment involves the heart and blood vessels.
 This can include a wide range of procedures and treatments, such as:

 - Heart investigations, including angiographies

 - Coronary artery bypass